nylas/nylas-mail/packages/client-app/internal_packages/phishing-detection/README.md

 ![screenshot](./screenshot.png)

-#### Install this plugin

-1. Download and run N1

-2. From the menu, select `Developer > Install a Package Manually...` The dialog will default to this examples directory.
-Just choose the package to install it!

-   > When you install packages, they're moved to `~/.nylas-mail/packages`,
-   > and N1 runs `apm install` on the command line to fetch dependencies
-   > listed in the package's `package.json`

 #### Who is this for?

 This package is our slimmest example package.
 It's annotated for developers who have no experience with React, Flux, Electron, or N1.